K2 R&D: Super GT

+For 2025, Suganami returned, taking the place of Shinohara.
+The team won the season-opener at Okayama, and later finished in the podium twice at both Fuji Sprint races.
+K2 R&D LEON Racing won the 2025 Super GT Championship in the GT300 class, with drivers Naoya Gamou and Togo Suganami.

 Asian Le Mans

 K2 R&D made their other series debut outside Japan in 2019.
 They competed in Asian Le Mans Series under the K2 Uchino Racing, where they field Haruki Kurosawa and Shaun Thong to compete in the LMP2 class.
 The team would continue again the LMP2 program, where they would work together with Ponos Racing for 2025–26 Asian Le Mans Series season.
 They will field Ponos gaming owner Yorikatsu Tsujiko, Kei Cozzolino, and Marino Sato.